Transhuman (album)

-Transhuman is the fifth studio album by American technical thrash metal band Believer, released on April 11, 2011 on Metal Blade Records.
+Transhuman is the fifth studio album by American thrash metal band Believer, released on April 11, 2011 on Metal Blade Records.
+It sees the band move into a more melodic, less thrashy direction.

 Overview

 A concept album, the band stated that the lyrics deal with transhumanism, "The study of the ramifications, promises, and potential dangers of technologies that will enable us to overcome fundamental human limitations, and the related study of the ethical matters involved in developing and using such technologies."
-The band stated that the source of inspiration was Dr. Ginger Campbell’s Brain Science Podcast, which explores recent discoveries in neuroscience, as well as Dr. Thomas Metzinger’s scientific research and philosophical study of consciousness and the self.
+The band stated that the source of inspiration was Dr. Ginger Campbell's Brain Science Podcast, which explores recent discoveries in neuroscience, as well as Dr. Thomas Metzinger's scientific research and philosophical study of consciousness and the self.

 Musically, the band stated that they "focused more on the overall musicality which included more instrumental layers than we used before."
-Sputnik Music noted that the band dropped most of the aggressive thrash metal elements in favor of more melodic, modern, mid-tempo and mechanical style.
+SputnikMusic noted that the band dropped most of the aggressive thrash metal elements in favor of more melodic, modern, mid-tempo and mechanical style.
 About.com reviewer wrote that the album's genre is difficult to pigeon hole, featuring elements of industrial, psychedelic and soundtrack music among technical metal.